Karnbibeln/dagens-bibelvers/readme.txt

 == External services ==

 This plugin connects to an API to obtain bibleverse and an image, it's needed to show the bibleverse in the included widget.

+Once a day the app gets the verse and URL to the illustration for the daily verse from www.karnbibeln.se/api.
+The image is a JPG image located on  https://www.karnbibeln.se/wp-content/uploads/imageverse/ The link goes to the Bible verse in the bible text: https://www.karnbibeln.se/las No user datat is sent or collected.
+This service is provided by the [Svenska Kärnbibeln](https://www.karnbibeln.s) via [Dagens bibelord](https://dagensbibelord.se/): [Terms of use](https://dagensbibelord.se/anvandning/) [privacy policy](https://dagensbibelord.se/privacy-policy/)

 == Installation ==